-- the promotion of an iterative process of price discovery and the flexibility of the market to respond to changing market conditions; and - limiting the ability of participant rebids to disproportionately influence price outcomes close to dispatch.
+- the promotion of an iterative process of price discovery and the flexibility of the market to respond to changing market conditions; - ensuring that a high quality of information is available to participants, including forecast information; and

+• limiting the ability of participant rebids to disproportionately influence price outcomes close to dispatch.

-Additional regulation of rebids and the window of time over which this regulation applies are factors that determine the compromise between these two competing drivers of market efficiency.
+Additional regulation of rebids and the window of time over which this regulation applies are factors that determine the compromise between these competing drivers of market efficiency.